-Imagine how many likes you’ll get on Instagram from your friends back home when you post a selfie of you cuddling a koala!
-You can hold Australia’s cutest native animal at Bungalow Bay Koala Village YHA on Magnetic Island, which is the only resort in Australia with its own wildlife park on-site.
+Imagine how many likes you’ll get on Instagram from your friends back home when you post a selfie of you having brekkie with a koala!
+Spent some koala-tea time with Australia’s cutest native animal at Bungalow Bay Koala Village YHA on Magnetic Island, which is the only resort in Australia with its own wildlife park on-site.
 YHA offers breakfast with the koalas on Wednesdays, Fridays and Sundays, which also includes the chance to hold a blue-tongue lizard and feed the rock wallabies that hop all over this tropical island paradise.

 The Daintree is an ancient rainforest located between Cape Tribulation and Port Douglas north of Cairns, and the river that runs through it is crawling with wild crocodiles.
 Book a river cruise down the Daintree River to get close (but not too close!) to these ferocious predators, which can grow up to five metres in length.

 The ‘Home of the Crocodile Hunter’, Steve Irwin, is more famous for crocs than the other native Aussie animals it keeps – but Australia Zoo is one of the best places in Queensland to feed a kangaroo.
 You can feed the roos as they roam around their open-range enclosure at Australia Zoo, just an hour north of Brisbane.
 It doesn’t get any more Australian than that!